About the book

 Jack Balkin - Yale Law School

-author of Democracy and Disfunction and The Cycles of Constitutional Time
+author of Democracy and Dysfunction and The Cycles of Constitutional Time

 Excerpts